molmod/tamkin/doc/tutorial/data.rst

 file is a text file that is used by TAMkin to extract all the results from a Gaussian computation.

+For optimizations we recommend the ``opt(tight)`` option as it improves the reproducibility of the frequencies.
+For frequency calculations, one can use ``freq(noraman)`` to skip the computation of Raman intensities.
+They are not used by TAMkin and require about 10% of the computation time in a frequency job.
+It is not recommended to work with link jobs because the formatted checkpoint file only contains information about the last link.

 Q-Chem
 ~~~~~~